bruno78/popular-movies-app-v2/README.md

 - [x] Movies are displayed in the main layout via a grid of their corresponding movie poster thumbnails.
 - [x] UI contains a screen for displaying the details for a selected movie.
 - [x] Movie Details layout contains title, release date, movie poster, vote average, and plot synopsis.
-- [ ] Movie Details layout contains a section for displaying trailer videos and user reviews.
+- [ ] Movie Details layout contains a section for displaying trailer videos and user movieReviews.

 ### User Interface - Function